AlexanderPoone/various-shell-scripts/README.md

 # various-shell-scripts
 Ditto.
-Deobfuscator for Dummies project (goodness me, I spelt Castilian wrong)
+Deobfuscator for Dummies project.

+## Roadmap
+* Create a new repo
+* Add support for German
+* Add support for kanjis

 ## Scripts for
 * Rotating screen